Back to scanning guides

 Import the results

 Open the dashboard, select Import, then upload the generated versiongopher-*.jsonl.
-Current collectors also preserve rich PE, ELF, Mach-O, plist, archive, private-key exposure, crypto-wallet artifact, AI prompt artifact, and package/repository artifact evidence in versiongopher-*.json when using -j.
+Current collectors preserve rich PE, ELF, Mach-O, plist, archive, private-key exposure, crypto-wallet artifact, AI prompt artifact, and package/repository artifact evidence in JSONL records.
 Keep the raw scan file with case notes if you need reproducibility.
+For large uploads, wait for both import completion and the CVE readiness indicator before treating CVE totals as final.

 6